Interest rate implicit in the lease

 Lease liability interest expense

-In accordance with provisions at section 15 of the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015 (FRR), Finance has elected not to capitalise lease interest expense under AASB 123 Borrowing Costs (AASB 123).
+In accordance with section 15 of the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015 (FRR), entities cannot capitalise lease interest expense under AASB 123 Borrowing Costs (AASB 123).

 Under AASB 123:

-- borrowing costs may include AASB 16 lease liability interest expenses (see Appendix D of AASB 16: Amendments to AASB 123, paragraph 6(d))
+- borrowing costs may include AASB 16 lease liability interest expenses (see AASB 123, paragraph 6(d))

 - not-for-profit public sector entities may elect to recognise borrowing costs as an expense when incurred (see AASB 123, paragraph Aus8.1).